Last Updated on September 5th, 2020

 Aside from the fact that sugar in coffee leads to the spike and crash 📈💥 in sugar levels that make you crave more sugar, coffee itself is made up of a chemical composition that boosts your stress hormones and stimulates your cravings for calorie-dense carbs.

 That’s because coffee stimulates hyperadrenalism which makes your glands produce excess stress-response hormones, especially when reacting to stressful events and stimulators.
 A natural reaction to stress is to eat sweet, sugary foods or salty carbs – which are also sugars.
-Again, sugar is an inflammatory food that causes acne, so the tendency to crave and, subsequently, eat it, only makes acne worse.
+Again, sugar is an inflammatory food that causes acne, so the tendency to crave and, subsequently, eat sugar, only makes acne worse.

 Normally, your body produces these hormones in reaction to stressors such as problematic events, aggressive people or things that make us worry, to name a few.
 Then, when we aren’t stressed anymore, 🧘🏽♂️🧘🏾♀️🧘🏻♂️🧘🏼♀️🧘🏿♂️ our bodies return to a more relaxed state, known as parasympathetic nervous system mode, where our stress hormones disappear.
 But in modern society, most people are under some kind of low-level stress all the time, which is known as chronic stress.

 In other words, being stressed has a bad effect on your skin.
 Having coffee makes those stress responses at least two times worse than they would be naturally.

 Again, insulin makes you produce excess oil, excess skin cells and makes your entire system more inflamed. 👦🏾🧔🏻👨🦲👨🏿🦱👦🏼👨🦰 One study even showed that healthy males who drank coffee had increased their resistance to insulin by 40% after they ate a meal with high glycemic content (a meal high in sugars).
 This means that they had high blood sugar levels for an extended period of time, which isn’t good for the body.
 This is just the result of one study done on this subject, and there have been many that prove the same thing.